On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Application to potentially semi-stable deformation rings

 The Breuil-Mézard conjecture gives us some information about these rings (\cite{BM}, proved in \cite{Kis09}, \cite{Pas15}, \cite{Pas16}; and \cite{Roz15} for the cases of discrete series extended type):

 \begin{theo} Let $\bar\rho$ be a continuous representation of $G_{\Q_p}$ of dimension $2$, with trivial endomorphisms.
 If $p=3$, assume that $\bar\rho$ is not a twist of an extension of $1$ by $\omega$, and let $(k,\tau,\bar\rho,\psi)$ be a deformation data.
-Then there is an explicit integer $\mua(k,\tau,\bar\rho)$ such that $\e(R^\psi(k,\tau,\bar\rho)/\pi_E) = \mua(k,\tau,\bar\rho)$. \end{theo}
+Then there is an explicit integer $\mua(k,\tau,\bar\rho)$ such that $\e(R^\psi(k,\tau,\bar\rho)/(\pi_E)) = \mua(k,\tau,\bar\rho)$. \end{theo}

-For our purposes, what is important to know about $\mua(k,\tau,\bar\rho)$ is that it can be easily computed in a combinatorial way.
+For our purposes, what is important to know about $\mua(k,\tau,\bar\rho)$ is that it can be easily computed in a combinatorial way, in terms of $\bar\rho$, $k$ and $\tau$.
 For more details on the formula for this integer see the introduction of \cite{BM}.

 \begin{defi} We will say that a representation $\bar\rho$ with trivial endomorphisms is good if it satisfies the hypothesis of Theorem \ref{BM}, that is, if $p=3$ then $\bar\rho$ is not a twist of an extension of $1$ by $\omega$. \end{defi}